Dodowingster/flutter_frontend/README.md

 ## :wrench:Instructions

-1. Download the release of this githup project and extract it somewhere. <br>
+1. Download the release of this github project and extract it somewhere. <br>
    Note: you may need to use [7zip](https://www.7-zip.org/) or [WinRAR](https://www.win-rar.com/start.html?&L=0) to extract the contents

    ![Download from Release](resource/DownloadRelease.gif)